Author: Lawrence M. Muuna.

-Along Nyahururu-Nakuru highway is a place for religious experience called Subukia Shrine also referred to as the village of Mary.
+Along Nyahururu-Nakuru highway is a place for the religious experience called Subukia Shrine also referred to as the village of Mary.
 The shrine is under the Catholic diocese of Nakuru in Kenya but belongs to the Kenya Conference of Catholic Bishops (KCCB).
 It has an ever-flowing spring from the hill that is believed to be miraculous and holy.
-The water from the miraculous spring is believed to have the healing power to both physical and spiritual illnesses.
-On this shrine the narrative goes that the Blessed Virgin Mary appeared, and she continues to make appearances.
+The water from the miraculous spring is believed to have the healing power of both physical and spiritual illnesses.
+On this shrine, the narrative goes that the Blessed Virgin Mary appeared, and she continues to make appearances.
 Catholics and non-Catholics visit this sacred place with their sacred quests to experience the divine and the Maternal love from Jesus’ mother.
-Groups, individuals, churches and families visit this shrine with hopes of receiving peace, healing and reconciliation.
-Some of the Catholics who visited the shrine feel that it offers an environment for discernment, prayer, holiness, Eucharistic celebration and faith renewal among other spiritual benefits.
-On the morning of October 5th, 2019 Catholics from different Dioceses in Kenya flooded the shrine as their regular annual pilgrimage of prayer, communion and religious experience.
+Groups, individuals, churches, and families visit this shrine with hopes of receiving peace, healing, and reconciliation.
+Some of the Catholics who visited the shrine feel that it offers an environment for discernment, prayer, holiness, Eucharistic celebration, and faith renewal among other spiritual benefits.
+On the morning of October 5th, 2019 Catholics from different Dioceses in Kenya flooded the shrine as their regular annual pilgrimage of prayer, communion, and religious experience.

 With this clarion call, what are the bishops proposing?
 Are the Catholic bishops suggesting a modus Operandi?
 Are they inviting some type of reflective activity?
-And if so, what draws them into this unique, prophetic and alternative strategy?
-In Kenya public life and faith are in tension and the situation invites a distinctive form of both reflection and practice.
-All begins with weak democracy that has facilitated dishonest public and religious practices.
-This is a lived experience in a country where public life and faith correlation has shown some reflection of the way most people think about their faith, sacrifice, religious worship and public responsibilities.
-We have experienced a domineering strides of public life leaders hijack the pulpit, the sacred spaces and gatherings and not to share the amazing grace of God experience, but to push their political agenda.
-The style of declaration that the bishops have adopted emerges from this experience and rooted on the context of war on corruption in the country.
-By itself the declaration will not answer all the questions on corruption, but it gives a pastoral approach that aims at the recovery of what the bishops value and prefer in order to achieve a radical transformation and “One Spiritual Truth.”
+And if so, what draws them into this unique, prophetic, and alternative strategy?
+In Kenya, public life and faith are in tension and the situation invites a distinctive form of both reflection and practice.
+It all begins with a weak democracy that has facilitated dishonest public and religious practices.
+This is a lived experience in a country where public life and faith correlation has shown some reflection of the way most people think about their faith, sacrifice, religious worship, and public responsibilities.
+We have experienced a domineering stride of public life leaders hijack the pulpit, the sacred spaces and gatherings and not to share the amazing grace of God experience, but to push their political agenda.
+The style of declaration that the bishops have adopted emerges from this experience and rooted in the context of the war on corruption in the country.
+By itself, the declaration will not answer all the questions on corruption, but it gives a pastoral approach that aims at the recovery of what the bishops value and prefer in order to achieve a radical transformation and “One Spiritual Truth.”

 “On that day, I will raise up the fallen hut of David, make good the gaps in it, restore its ruins and rebuild it as it was in the days of old for them to be master of what is left of Edom, and of all the nations who are called by my name, Yahweh declares, and he will perform it… the days are coming…I shall restore the fortunes of my people Israel.”
 (Amos 9:11-14)

-The Catholic bishops, therefore, have attempted to offer to all Christians, citizens and people of good will an alternative story.
-The story they are seeking to offer is filled with metaphors of true sacrifice of the heart, right prayer or practice that is right in the divine courtroom.
-It is true that Christians can offer to God the sacrifice of Abel, it is possible even today with economic anxiety, aggravation and exasperations.
+The Catholic bishops, therefore, have attempted to offer to all Christians, citizens, and people of goodwill an alternative story.
+The story they are seeking to offer is filled with metaphors of the true sacrifice of the heart, right prayer, or practice that is right in the divine courtroom.
+It is true that Christians can offer to God the sacrifice of Abel, it is possible to even today with economic anxiety, aggravation, and exasperations.
 This alternative story is as well the transformational thinking story.
-It is transformational in the sense that, it will help us with our vision of God as the true God who scrutinizes our hearts and transforms our donations into self-offering and sacrifice, and therefore, engage in worship within the realm of second order activity.
-The alternative story seeks to undo the deeply buried model in most Kenyans brain stem that corruption is the only dominant story to power, success and our own identity.
+It is transformational in the sense that, it will help us with our vision of God as the true God who scrutinizes our hearts and transforms our donations into self-offering and sacrifice, and therefore, engage in worship within the realm of second-order activity.
+The alternative story seeks to undo the deeply buried model in most Kenyans brain stem that corruption is the only dominant story to power, success, and our own identity.